fleetdm/fleet/handbook/sales.md

 - Be personable.
 - Ask for the meeting with a proposed time.

+## Writing for the Sales team

+When writing for Fleet, we have some standards that cross over into the Sales team’s work.
+One universal rule we abide by is to capitalize using sentence-case with only capitalizing the first word (unless it’s a proper noun).

+Working to engage
+Meeting scheduled
+Working to convert
+Direct Numerical Control (DNC)

+Notice that “Direct Numerical Control (DNC)” is capitalized and written out next to its acronym to be explicit about what it is while also teaching you the acronym.
+We use acronyms as proper nouns for clarity.

 ## Intro deck

 Fleet's intro deck adds additional detail to our pitch.
 Find it in [Google Slides](https://docs.google.com/presentation/d/1sMCld6OPPG-LzJojmoSPxnOt17H-KYYfl5QFbBO29Fk/edit?usp=sharing).